 Bird Nests

 These large birds create their nests on the ground, typically at the base of a tree.
-The female will scratch a shallow rut into the soil near the tree’s roots and use the dead leaves and plant material that has accumulated in the spot as nesting material.
+The female will scratch a shallow rut into the soil near the tree’s roots and use the dead leaves and plant material that have accumulated in the spot as nesting material.

 Scientific Name